 ExperienceOlympic maintains a registered Personal Locator Beacon (PLB) allowing for 911 satellite communication.
 We are therefore not dependent on cell phone coverage, which can be inconsistent on the Olympic Peninsula.
 The ExperienceOlympic vehicle comes equipped with a first aid kit, tire chains (during the winter), and other emergency equipment.
-Your hiking guide carries the PLB in their backpack along with an additional first aid kit and has Wilderness First Responder training through the Wilderness Medical Training Center.
+Your hiking guide carries the PLB in their backpack along with an additional first aid kit and has Wilderness First Responder training.

 Olympic National Park weather can change rapidly and many people are caught unprepared.
 ExperienceOlympic has extra clothing on hand, which includes warm jackets, rain jackets, gaiters, hats, and gloves.
 Hiking is made safer, especially during seasonal icy and snowy terrain, with the use of hiking/ski poles, shoe traction devices, and snowshoes.